740i/Writeups/skytower/skytower.md

 |_http-title: ERROR: The requested URL could not be retrieved
 MAC Address: 08:00:27:54:4A:37 (Oracle VirtualBox virtual NIC)
 ```
-So a Squid, a webserver, and ssh.
+Looks like a Squid, a webserver, and ssh.
 Checking out the website we see this Skytech Login form.

 ![](pics/1.PNG)